-We will begin with the Wrecker Rocket preset (#030), though ANY preset with an amp block could be used.
-For this example, we chose an amp model where the Drive parameter setting will be more pronounced.
+We will begin with the Wrecker Rocket preset (#030), though any preset with an amp block could be used.
+For this example, we chose an amp model where the Drive parameter setting will be more pronounced, and no pre-existing scenes are set up.

-Load the factory preset "#030 Wrecker Rocket."

-- 1. The first step in using a Scene Controller is to assign it as a Modifier Source to the parameter of your choice.
-Enter the Layout grid of the preset, navigate to the Amp block, and press EDIT. - 2.
-Use the PAGE buttons to locate the Tone page of the Amp block. - 3.
-NAV to the Input Drive parameter and notice the open yellow modifier "ring" beneath the knob. - 4.
-With the Input Drive parameter highlighted, press ENTER to display the Modifier menu. - 5.
-On the Source page, use the NAV buttons to select Scene Controller 1. - 6.
+- 1. Load the factory preset "#030 Wrecker Rocket." - 2.
+The first step in using a Scene Controller is to assign it as a Modifier Source to the parameter of your choice.
+Enter the Layout grid of the preset, navigate to the Amp block, and press EDIT. - 3.
+Use the PAGE buttons to locate the Tone page of the Amp block. - 4.
+NAV to the Input Drive parameter and notice the open yellow modifier "ring" beneath the knob. - 5.
+With the Input Drive parameter highlighted, press ENTER to display the Modifier menu. - 6.
+On the Source page, use the NAV buttons to select Scene Controller 1. - 7.
 For this tutorial, you don't need any custom settings on the Modify page, so press EXIT to return to the Amp menu.
-Notice that the open yellow modifier symbol is now a solid yellow dot. - 7.
-Now let's set the values for our Scene Controller; press HOME to show the home page. - 8.
-Press the CONTROLLERS button (Push-knob E). - 9.
-Use the PAGE buttons to locate the Scene Ctrl page of the Controllers menu. - 10.
+Notice that the open yellow modifier symbol is now a solid yellow dot. - 8.
+Now let's set the values for our Scene Controller; press HOME to show the home page. - 9.
+Press the CONTROLLERS button (Push-knob E). - 10.
+Use the PAGE buttons to locate the Scene Ctrl page of the Controllers menu. - 11.
 Reading down, the Controller 1 column shows eight different values.
 These will set the value for our target parameter in each of the eight scenes.
-You can dial in these values now... - 11. ...but it's better if you change scenes as you dial things in!
-Press the MORE 1 of 2 button (Push-knob E) to reveal the Scene +/- and Channel +/- functions for the five push knobs. - 12.
+You can dial in these values now... - 12. ...but it's better if you change scenes as we dial thing in!
+Press the MORE 1 of 2 button (Push-knob E) to reveal the Scene +/- and Channel +/- push functions. - 13.
 Notice the that the current scene is shown above the table at the top of the page.
-If this isn't "Scene 1", use the Scene +/- buttons now to select select Scene 1. - 13.
+If this isn't "Scene 1", use the Scene +/- buttons to select select Scene 1 now. - 14.
 Dial in the Scene Controller 1 value for Scene 1.
 Let's set it to about 20% for a "cleanish breakup" type of sound.
-Use your ears! - 14.
-Use the Scene + button (Push-knob B) to switch to Scene 2. - 15.
+Use your ears! - 15.
+Use the Scene + button (Push-knob B) to switch to Scene 2. - 16.
 NAV Down to select the Scene 2 row in the Controller 1 column.
 Dial in the Scene Controller 1 value for Scene 2.
 Let's set it to about 45% for more crunch.
-Again, use your ears. - 16.
-Using the process in the previous step, set the value for Scene 3 to 75% and Scene 4 to 100% (or as desired). - 17.
+Again, use your ears. - 17.
+Using the process in the previous step, set the value for Scene 3 to 75% and Scene 4 to 100% (or as desired). - 18.
 Press HOME to return to the Home page.
-Test your first four scenes using the NAV UP/DOWN buttons. - 18.
+Test your first four scenes using the NAV UP/DOWN buttons. - 19.
 Press STORE, ENTER, ENTER to save your work.
 If desired, enter Scene Names as outlined in "Saving Changes" on p.
-47. - 19.
+47. - 20.
 Feel free to assign other Scene Controllers to other parameters in your preset as desired.

-TIP: Most people find that FM3-Edit makes this process even easier, with all scenes and scene controller changes just one or two mouse clicks away.
+TIP: Most poeple find that FM3-Edit makes this process even easier, with all scenes and scene controller changes just one or two mouse clicks away.
 Find the Scene Controllers in FM3-Edit under the "CONTROLLERS" section below the main FM3-Edit logo.